apache/royale-docs/features/modules.md

 layout: docpage
 title: Modules
-description: Break you Application in parts
+description: Break you application in parts
 permalink: /features/modules
 ---

 # Modules

-Break you Application in parts
+Break you application in parts

 Royale supports a distributed development model called **modules**.
 Those familiar with [Apache Flex](https://flex.apache.org/){:target='_blank'} SDK will recognize the term.
 Royale modules work almost identically to Flex modules with a few differences.